A rustc soundness bug in the wild

 causing the panic.

 usage everywhere in the library to make sure that’s not the issue.
-But the panic is still there.
+But the panic was still there.

 Hm, the only dependency of the crate is sprs